GSA/data-strategy/_posts/2019-06-04-usagov-uses-human-centered-design-to-roll-out-ai-chatbot.md

 ## Postscript

 Jessica Milcetich is the product owner of USA.gov and USA.gov en Español.
-To learn more about this project, check it out “[Breaking into Artificial Intelligence: Meet Our USAGov ChatBot!](https://blog.usa.gov/breaking-into-artificial-intelligence-meet-sam-the-chatbot)” or contact Jessica at jessica.milcetich@gsa.gov.
+To learn more about this project, check it out “[Breaking into Artificial Intelligence: Meet Our USAGov ChatBot!](https://blog.usa.gov/breaking-into-artificial-intelligence-meet-sam-the-chatbot)” or contact Jessica at [jessica.milcetich@gsa.gov](mailto:jessica.milcetich@gsa.gov).

+{:.footnotes}
+#### Footnotes
-#note1 ATO, or Authority To Operate, is the necessary security stamp of approval that a software must earn before agency users may work with it.
+[^1]: ATO, or Authority To Operate, is the necessary security stamp of approval that a software must earn before agency users may work with it.